billhennessy/hennessysview2020/content/posts/2020/walls-are-the-answer.md

 ---
 type: post
-title: Walls Are the Answer
+title: All We Are Saying Is Give Walls a Chance
 date: 2020-04-12T19:01:00.000Z
 image: beautiful-wall.jpg
 categories: Politics